martencassel/radcli/README.md

 For a testing environment you need the following:

 * A windows domain controller and a connected linux server.
-* The linux server must be able to resolve domain names.
+* The linux server must be able to resolve domain names from the domains dns server.

 # Authors
 * Mårten Cassel